byss/KBAPISupport/README.md

 * **KBEntityList**.
 API answers include arrays of similar elements very often, so there is some generic list container.
 Subclasses should overload method *+(Class)entityClass* to enable list autoconstructing (this method must return Class of list's elements).
 If you use XML you should also overload *+(NSString *)entityTag;* method to specify tag name of the list's children.

+* **KBAutoEntity**.
+You may inherit your object from **KBAutoEntity** to use AutoObjects feature.
+Detailed description would be added later.

 Extended Usage
 ==============

-For more usage example please refer to KBAPISupport-*-Demo projects.
+For more usage examples please refer to KBAPISupport-*-Demo projects.